petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 **`indexingBatchSizes`**: Set the number of documents (the default value is 1000) indexed per batch for model types that support batch indexing.
 For models with large documents, decreasing this value may improve stability when executing a full re-index.

 !!! important
-To configure indexing batch size for web content articles, the model you specify depends on a setting in web content itself.
+To configure indexing batch size for web content articles, the model to specify depends on a Web Content setting.
 If `indexAllArticleVersionsEnabled` is `true` in System Settings &rarr; Content & Data &rarr; Web Content &rarr; Web Content (virtual instance scope), you must set `com.liferay.journal.model.JournalArticle==[size]`.
 If disabled, use `com.liferay.journal.model.JournalArticleResource=[size]`.

 ### Engine Helper